 Citric Acid Method

-Citric acid (typically obtained in a powered box style) is an excellent chemical for eliminating rust and is widely available in most stores.
+The citric acid (typically obtained in a powered box style) is an excellent chemical for eliminating rust and is widely available in most stores.

 Fill a plastic bottle halfway with boiling water and add the powdered citric acid.